hmrc/translation/README.md

 ## Csv to Messages
-1. Select Mode, to covert from csv to messages
+1. Select Mode, to convert from csv to messages
 2. Select the input and output files.
 (NB: the application will overwrite files, without confirmation)
 3. Click the button at the bottom, to create the Welsh messages file.